 Get a diagnosis!
-It is important to get the ball rolling when it comes to services for your child, you must get a physician to diagnosis.
+It is important to get the ball rolling when it comes to services for your child, you must get a physician to diagnose.
 Developmental Pediatricians are scarce, this may take months, so be patient but diligent.

-There is no time for denial, no time to feel sorry for yourself, that kid needs you to get to work!
-Julian began services right out of his daycare environment.
-Early Intervention is key to finding breakthroughs to your child: how does he learn? what methods to use?
+The Importance Early Intervention There is no time for denial, no time to feel sorry for yourself, that kid needs you to get to work!
+Julian began services right in his daycare environment, speech and OT.
+Early Intervention is key to finding breakthroughs for your child: how does he learn? what methods to use?
 At first they would come for an hour or so per week.
-Then he began 1/2 days at Early Intervention Service provider.
-For us keeping him in an environment that was not special needs was important, so he split his days so he could be exposed to both behaviors.
+Then he began 1/2 days at Early intervention service provider.
+For us keeping him in an environment that was not for special needs children was important, so he split his days so he could be exposed to both behaviors.
 We used both insurance and paid out of pocket for speech and other activities to expose him to opportunities.

 Philadelphia is lucky to have The Center for Autism.
 This is where we encountered major success with issues like sensory or tactile challenges.
 He would only eat very few things because of the touch or sensation, but they helped introduce methods to address these issues and broadened his tolerance for foods.